How to Perform a Risk Assessment

 What is a Risk Assessment?

-A risk assessment is a systematic process performed by a competent person which involves identifying, analyzing, and controlling hazards and risks present in a situation or a place.
-This decision-making tool aims to determine which measures should be put in place in order to eliminate or control those risks, as well as specify which of them should be prioritized according to the level of likeliness and impact they have on the business.
+A risk assessment is a systematic process used to identify, analyze, and control hazards and risks present in a situation or place.
+This decision-making tool aims to determine which measures should be implemented in order to eliminate or control those risks, as well as specify which of them should be prioritized according to the level of likeliness and impact they have on the business.

 Risk assessment is one of the major components of a risk analysis.
-Risk analysis is a process with multiple steps that intends to identify and analyze all of the potential risks and issues that are detrimental to the business or an enterprise.
-This is an ongoing process that gets updated when necessary.
-These concepts are interconnected and can be used individually.
+Risk analysis is a process with multiple steps that intends to identify and analyze all of the potential risks and issues that are detrimental to the business or enterprise.

 Why is it Important?

-Identifying hazards by using the risk assessment process is a key element when ensuring the health and safety of your employees and customers.
+Risk assessments are essential to identify hazards and risks that may potentially cause harm to workers.
+Identifying hazards by using the risk assessment process is a key element in ensuring the health and safety of your employees and customers.
 OSHA requires businesses to conduct risk assessments.
 According to regulations set by OSHA, assessing hazards or potential risks will determine the personal protective gears and equipment a worker may need for their job.
-There are guidelines available for different industries since present types of possible risks may vary, an example of this is agribusinesses.
-Unique risks for this industry include manure storage, tractor operation, animal handling, behavior, and health.

 Risk analysis framework includes risk assessment, risk management, and risk communication